The Confession of Cindy Lou Who

 Last night Thing 1 and Thing 2 agreed to withdraw from public view after attempting to smuggle hurtful and wrong images across the border of my consciousness.
 I knew they’d been there because when I awoke, I felt fear and confusion.

 I sloughed off my feelings of dread and got dressed.
 I wore my pants backwards, 1960s Allan Kaprow style, just to show that the pandemic hadn’t got me down.
 That I’m avant-garde, even now.
-I went out for a cup of coffee from the corner deli and returned home.
+I went out for newspapers and a cup of coffee from the corner deli and returned home.
 As I trudged up the stoop, glancing down the block and nodding through my mask at a wary neighbor, I remembered the carefree days of coffee shops and human contact.
 My mornings were lonely at home, with only the screaming headlines for company.
 Though the pandemic was waning, it hadn’t ended, and there was nowhere else to go.
 CDC recommendations, you know.

 I found my usual place on the couch and sat in awkward communion with myself, the coffee cup warming my hand.
 I glanced at the newspaper.
 Could my nightmare be real?
 There it was in black and white: Seuss Enterprises was planning to do away with Thing 1 and Thing 2.

 Do away with them?
 You mean expunge them?
 But … wouldn’t that change human nature as we know it?

 Oh no, shouted the chorus, forget that old crap!

 I confess I had a lazy attachment to human nature.
-But alas, the world had grown up, or at least moral, and it was time to put away childish Things.
+But alas, the world had grown up, or at least moralistic, and it was time to put away childish Things.
 All mischief banned, a new pandemic generation would be safe at last.